Conifold transitions via affine geometry and mirror symmetry: Affine geometry and the local tropical conifold

-From these observations it follows that given a tropical conifold $(B, \mathcal P)$ as in Definition \ref{trop_conif}, we can always construct its topological compactification $X_B$, which will be homeomorphic to a space with conifold singularities, in correspondence with the positive or negative nodes.
 We also believe one can put a symplectic structure on $X_B$, extending the one on $X_{B_0}$, which makes $X_B$ into a symplectic conifold in the sense of \cite{STY}.
-In fact, from the above observations, this is true if $B$ does not have negative nodes.
+In fact this is true if $B$ does not have negative nodes.
 We will call $X_B$ the conifold associated to $B$.
-Notice also that, as in the smooth case (see Remark \ref{cekX}), we could consider $\check X_{B_0} = TB_0/ \Lambda$.
+Notice also that, as in the smooth case (see Theorem \ref{cekX}), we could consider $\check X_{B_0} = TB_0/ \Lambda$.
 Then $\check X_{B_0}$ can be compactified to form $\check X_{B}$.
 Over positive (resp. negative) nodes we glue the negative (resp. positive) fibration of the local conifold and similarly with positive and negative vertices.
 We still have that $\check X_{B}$ is homeomorphic to $X_{\check B}$.

 It is also reasonable to expect that the Gross-Siebert theorem (\cite{GrSi_re_aff_cx}), which associates to a tropical manifold a toric degeneration of Calabi-Yau manifolds, can be extended to tropical conifolds.
 Namely, one can expect that given a tropical conifold, we can reconstruct a toric degeneration whose fibres are Calabi-Yau manifolds with nodes.